melindasusanto/stories/_includes/cb/about_the_about.md

 Archival transcriptions are generated through GLOBALISE's [Transcriptions Viewer](https://transcriptions.globalise.huygens.knaw.nl).

+### How to cite this page
+{% include feature/alert.html text="'Stories from the Archives', GLOBALISE project, Huygens Institute, 2025." color="info" align="left"  %}

+Individual stories are subject to copyright of their respective authors.
+Please scroll down each story find to find the specific citation.

 {% comment %}
 The template provides includes to pull your collection objects and metadata into your interpretive page, allowing you to write with your materials directly embedded in the content.
 #### Include an Image